GuidanceMantras/GuidanceMantras/README.md

 - Dynamic pricing
 - Offering different plans for an exmple, 2 months, 3 months plan
 - Most of the time, you do not need to invent the new idea for business, just copy other business ideas to start your own business
+- Use template stratergy to build any business, or to grow faster

 # If you like the above information, please click on star on the Top Right of the Page(Yellow color)
 # A new webpage will be created and all the above information will be added there(Work is in progress)